Tennessee Wholesale Nursery Has Lots of Wholesale Black Locust Trees Available

-During Springtime the Locust Leaf Miner attacks and will cause the leaves to turn brown by mid-summer/early fall.
-This affects growth but not seriously.
+During Springtime, the Locust Leaf Miner attacks will cause the leaves to turn brown mid-summer/early fall.
+That affects growth but not seriously.

 The Locust Borer larvae will carve out tunnels in the tree trunk.
-This weakens it making it susceptible to wind breakage.
-A way to combat this is to plant on sites of good quality and where there are also other species of hardwoods and shading trunks.
+That weakens it making it susceptible to wind breakage.
+A way to combat this is to plant on good quality sites and where there are also other species of hardwoods and shading trunks.

 The only disease that affects the Black Locust tree in any unusual fashion is 'Heart Rot.'